Facebook

 Check you server log for SQLite errors and only continue to the next step if needed

-Steps to Reset Library Database & Load Fresh
+Steps to Reset Library Database & Start with a Fresh new setup

 1. Shutdown Emby